syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 ## Expand and Collapse

-The `SfExpander` allows you to programmatically expand and collapse by using the `IsExpanded` property of SfExpander.
+The `SfExpander` allows you to programmatically expand and collapse by using the `IsExpanded` property of the  SfExpander.
 The user can control the expand and collapse interactions by handling the `Expanding` and `Collapsing` events.

 {% tabs %}
 {% highlight xaml %}